Princeton: A Visitor’s Guide

 Princeton Cemetery

-Princeton Art Museum
+Princeton University Art Museum

 Morven Museum & Garden

-Library cardholders can reserve a free pass to visit Morven Museum and Garden, through our Museum Pass Program.
-Built by one of the signers of the Declaration of Independence, Richard Stockton, this was his family home as well as the home of five New Jersey Governors.
+Library cardholders can reserve a free pass to visit Morven Museum and Garden through our Museum Pass Program.
+Built by one of the signers of the Declaration of Independence, Richard Stockton, this was his family home as well as the home of five New Jersey governors.
 Visit the permanent exhibits, tour the gardens, or see the current exhibitions.
 There is a modest entrance fee.

 Revolutionary War Princeton